paulo-flores/plot_stand_count_exe/README.md

 **Designed for:**
 - Research plot trials
-- Emergence assessment (e.g., ~7 DAE sunflower)
+- Early sunflower stands assessment
 - Early corn stand counts
+- It will likely work for other crops as well, which might require to change some of the default parameters showing on the GUI.

-**Windows executable build of the Plot Stand Counter tool** No Python installation required.
+**Windows executable build of the Plot Stand Counter tool**
+- No Python installation required
-Download the zip from https://github.com/paulo-flores/plot_stand_count_exe/releases Extract it.
+- Download the zip from https://github.com/paulo-flores/plot_stand_count_exe/releases
+- Extract it
-Run sunf_count_GUI.exe.
+- Run sunf_count_GUI.exe
-Tested on Windows 11 with sunflowers and corn images.
+- Tested on Windows 11 with sunflowers and corn images

 ---